NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

     - behaviours show-class-map-all <union> (default disable)

       Enable this to use 'show running-config all | sec class-map' to also get default (hidden) class-maps into CDB.
-(NOTE: only works in CLI mode, not NXAPI.
+(NOTE: only works in CLI mode, not NXAPI).

+    - behaviours show-vpc-all <union> (default enable)

+      Enable this to use 'show running-config vpc all | sec vpc domain'.

     - behaviours use-show-diff <union> (default disable)